Starbucks to issue 'clearer' decor rules after pride month clash with union | Law-Order

 More than 3,000 workers at over 150 Starbucks stores in the United States will walk off the job, the union said on Friday.
 Starbucks also filed two complaints against Workers United with the National Labor Relations Board (NLRB) on Monday, alleging that the union made misleading claims on the company's in-store decoration guidelines and gender-affirming care benefits.

+The union said in an emailed statement to Reuters that every charge against them by Starbucks was dismissed by the NLRB, adding that any new charges will also be dismissed because "they are nothing more than a public relations stunt meant to distract from Starbucks' own actions."
+The union added that if Starbucks wants to be an ally to the LGBTQIA+ community, they will actually listen to their queer workers by coming to the bargaining table to negotiate in good faith.

-NLRB and the union did not immediately respond to Reuters' requests for comment.
+NLRB did not immediately respond to a Reuters request for comment.
 Several U.S. retail brands have faced backlash from conservatives over the display of LGBTQ+ merchandise, as well as criticism from gay rights groups for insufficient support for the community.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)